JayNightmare/Doc-Generator/README.md

 ---

 ## Known Issues
-- The extension relies on the AI model's understanding of Java; results may vary based on the model's capabilities.
+- The extension relies on the AI model's understanding of the file; results may vary based on the model's capabilities.
   - I recommend testing with small files first to verify quality
   - and also using the default model provided.
 - Pressing the "Generate documentation for File" command repeatedly in quick succession causes file "corruption" (e.g., missing code sections due to the model replacing lines that don't exist).